Grathium-Industries/Grathium-Industries.github.io/src/pages/posts/blog/semicolon-less-javascript.md

 date: "23/06/2025"
 ---

-## Why semi-columns
+## Why semicolons

 Before making a case for semicolon-less JavaScript, you must first understand why the majority of experienced developers will continue to reject automatic semicolon insertion (ASI).
 Why these seemingly experienced developers clutter their code and keystrokes.

-In short semi-columns in JavaScript helps reduce the surface for bugs in poorly maintained code bases, and provides clearer intent to formatters such as [prettier](https://prettier.io/).
+In short semicolons in JavaScript helps reduce the surface for bugs in poorly maintained code bases, and provides clearer intent to formatters such as [prettier](https://prettier.io/).

 ## The case for semicolon-less JavaScript

-I spent a long time searching for reasons for and against JavaScript semi-columns.
-But almost all of the reasons against semi-columns were "linting should catch semicolon-less errors" and "I can type at 100 words per minute, so if I omit a semi column, I can save 0.6 seconds per line", or the worst "it looks better".
+I spent a long time searching for reasons for and against JavaScript semicolons.
+But almost all of the reasons against semicolons were "linting should catch semicolon-less errors" and "I can type at 100 words per minute, so if I omit a semi colon, I can save 0.6 seconds per line", or the worst "it looks better".

 However, I have recently come across a **stronger** argument for semicolon-less JavaScript and ASI.